PaddlePaddle/Paddle/doc/design/paddle_nccl.md

 ## Motivation

-NCCL is a NVIDIA library support Multi-GPU communicating and optimized for NVIDIA GPUs, it provides routines such as all-gather, all-reduce, broadcast, reduce, reduce-scatter, that can achieve high bandwidth over PCIe and NVLink high-speed interconnect.
-[NCCL](https://developer.nvidia.com/nccl).
+[NCCL](https://developer.nvidia.com/nccl) is a NVIDIA library support Multi-GPU communicating and optimized for NVIDIA GPUs, it provides routines such as all-gather, all-reduce, broadcast, reduce, reduce-scatter, that can achieve high bandwidth over PCIe and NVLink high-speed interconnect.
 With NCCL library, we can easily accelerate the training in parallel.

 - Pros
 1. easily plug-in with [NCCL2](https://developer.nvidia.com/nccl) library.